 Schubert in Schools

-Schubert in Schools is a project led by Music in the Round, working in partnership with baritone Roderick Williams, pianist Christopher Glynn and schools and Music Hubs in Barking, Clapham, Doncaster, Milton Keynes, Nottingham and Sheffield.
+Schubert in Schools is a project led by Music in the Round, working in partnership with our Singer-in-Residence the baritone Roderick Williams, pianist Christopher Glynn, and schools & Music Hubs in Barking, Clapham, Doncaster, Milton Keynes, Nottingham and Sheffield.

 Schubert in Schools 2018-19 has been funded by the Liz and Terry Bramall Foundation, Sheffield Town Trust, Sheffield Church Burgesses Trust, Mayfield Valley Arts Trust, individual donors, and Friends of Music in the Round.